bloomberg/chromium.bb/native_client_sdk/src/doc/nacl-and-pnacl.rst

   ``newlib``).
 Dynamic linking and ``glibc`` are not yet supported.
   Work is under way to enable dynamic linking in future versions of PNaCl.
 * In the initial release, PNaCl does not support C++ exception handling.
+* In the initial release, PNaCl does not support vector types and SIMD.
+* In the initial release, PNaCl does not support some GNU extensions like taking the address of a label for computed gotos, or nested functions.